Elahep/BMSB-popgenomics/README.md

 bwa index REFERENCE_GENOME.fa
 ```

 As our ddRAD sequences are 150 bp we will use BWA-MEM to align the reads to the reference genome.
-For shorted sequences (up to 100 bp) use BWA-backtrack.
+For shorter sequences (up to 100 bp) use BWA-backtrack.
 I will run the program with default features (mostly recommended).

 ```